- Redefining social support: a scoping review of the effects of digital technologies on the social support of older workers

 Prykaziuk

-Globalization, technological advancements, climate change and demographic shifts are trends shaping the society.
+Globalization, technological advancements, climate change, and demographic shifts are trends shaping society.
 Older workers’ (55-64 age group) employment competitiveness is affected by technological progress and digitization.
-Training and retraining of older workers’ is therefore important.
-Are you interested to find out more about the connection between digitization and the older workers’ challenges?
+Training and retraining of older workers is therefore important.
+Are you interested in finding out more about the connection between digitization and the older workers’ challenges?

 The dual impact of technological tools on health and technostress among older workers: an integrative literature review